KetherineWang/startup/notes.md

 - `</body>`
 - Flexbox
     - Flexbox Container: The element on which it is applied `display: flex` or `display: inline-flex` becomes a Flexbox container
     - `flex-direction`: This property defines the main axis of the container and thus the direction in which the flex items are laid out.
 By default, it is set to `row`, which means items are placed in a horizontal line.
-When you set `flex-direction: column;`, you change the main axis to vertical, so the flex items stack vertically.
+When we set `flex-direction: column;`, we change the main axis to vertical, so the flex items stack vertically.
 - We make the body element into a responsive Flexbox by including the CSS `display` property with the value of `flex`.
 - This tells the browser that all of the children of this element are to be displayed in a flex-flow.
 - We want our top-level Flexbox children to be column-oriented so we add the `flex-direction` property with a value of `column`.